-In order to deal with the issues and disadvantages of applicant tracking systems, your business should consider using modern recruitment software to get all the functionality of applicant tracking systems without the outdated technology that results in muddled resumes and the potential loss of qualified and suitable candidates.
+In order to deal with the issues and problems with applicant tracking systems, your business should consider using modern recruitment software to get all the functionality of the best applicant tracking systems without the outdated technology that results in muddled resumes and the potential loss of qualified and suitable candidates.

 When using recruitment software designed for modern recruitment needs, you will be able to source and fill vacancies more efficiently.